-‘All school and college staff members should be aware of the types of abuse and neglect so that they are able to identify cases of children who may be in need of help or protection’.
-Keeping children safe in education, September 2016, Part 1 (17)
+‘All staff should be aware of indicators of abuse and neglect so that they are able to identify cases of children who may be in need of help or protection’.
+Keeping children safe in education, September 2018, Part 1 (19)

+Paragraph 18 of the document emphasises that staff should be particularly alert to the need for early help for the following groups of children:

+-is disabled and has specific additional needs;

+-has special educational needs (whether or not they have a statutory education, health and care plan);

+-is a young carer

+-is frequently missing/goes missing from care or home;

+-is misusing drugs or alcohol;

+-is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse; and/or

+-has returned home to their family from care.

 ‘All staff members should receive appropriate safeguarding and child protection training which is regularly updated.
 In addition all staff members should receive safeguarding and child protection updates (for example, via e-mail, e-bulletins and staff meetings), as required, but at least annually to provide them with relevant skills and knowledge to safeguard children effectively’.
-Keeping children safe in education, September 2016, Part 1(13).
+Keeping children safe in education, September 2018, Part 1(14).

 In our school we do these regular updates through:

-(Add details: case study discussion, staff briefings, notice-boards etc.)

-Notes of these and attendance lists at briefings could be kept in a separate file
+Regular staff meetings with distribution of minutes, safeguarding noticeboard in staffroom and reminders on changes to policy through briefings.

 Our school understands that it is best practice to discuss concerns with parents/carers before contacting First Contact Service (providing this does not present a delay), or unless by doing so the child would be put at further risk of harm.
 First Contact Service: 03000 267979.

-‘If a child is in immediate danger or is at risk of harm, a referral should be made to children’s social care and/or the police immediately.
+Where a child is suffering, or is likely to suffer from harm, it is important that a referral to children’s social care (and if appropriate the police) is made immediately.
+Keeping Children Safe in Education September 2018 Part 1 (29).

 Anyone can make a referral.
 When referrals are not made by the designated safeguarding lead, the designated safeguarding lead should be informed, as soon as possible, that a referral has been made’.
-Keeping children safe in education, September 2016, Part 1 (28).

 Single Assessment Procedure & Practice Guidance

-‘All school and college staff should be prepared to identify children who may benefit from early help’ Keeping children safe in education, (9).
-This related to work with other universal agencies on Level 2 and Level 3 of the Durham Staircase and Continuum of Need.
+‘All school and college staff should be prepared to identify children who may benefit from early help’ Keeping children safe in education, September 2018 (8) This relates to work with other universal agencies on Level 2 and Level 3 of the Durham Staircase and Continuum of Need.
+Our school is aware that ‘no single professional can have a full picture of a child’s needs and circumstances’.
+Also that ‘if children and families are to receive the right help at the right time, everyone who comes into contact with them has a role to play in identifying concerns, sharing information and taking prompt action’.
+KCSIE 2018 (3).

-(Add details of names; dates and types of training: e.g. LSCB briefings, recent Refresher courses run by Education Durham, Engaging Families courses and other LSCB training etc.)
+Refresher training on continually ongoing and include: September 2017: Local authority refresher training.
+May 2018: Staff refresher training with Powerpoints from Local Authority Safeguarding team.

 This school works with the consent of parents and carers to jointly undertake assessments where an unmet need has been identified.
 However, we are aware from the new document, ‘A Guide for Professionals on the Sharing of Information’ (Durham, 2014) that it may be necessary to meet with other services and agencies even if this consent for a ‘Team around the Family’ meeting is not forthcoming.
-These professionals meetings are important to share concerns, suggest ways forward along with further work to encourage participation by parents/carers in early help processes.
-One Point colleagues and Think Family Mentors are also a useful source of advice in these circumstances.
+These professionals meetings are important to share concerns, suggest ways forward along with further work to encourage participation by parents/carers in early help processes.0-19 Hubs, One Point colleagues and Early Help Advisors are also a useful source of advice in these circumstances.